Albion (video game)

-Albion is a single player role-playing video game developed and published by Blue Byte for MS-DOS in 1995.
-It was originally released in German, then translated to English for international release.
-The game uses a science fiction setting that incorporates traditional fantasy elements, such as magic.
+Albion is a role-playing video game, developed and published by Blue Byte for MS-DOS.
+Originally released in German in 1995, the game was later translated to English for international release the following year.
+The game, which mostly involves traditional fantasy elements, such as magic, combined with a science fiction setting, sees players assume the role of a space pilot aboard a mining colony ship, who becomes stranded on a world set to be mined for its resources, despite it teeming with life and sentient races.